dmaulikr/CatalyzeWindow/README.md

 With all of the LED strips in place and connected to our FadeCandy breakout boards we wired each back to a USB Hub that was under the keen supervision of our [O-DROID C1](http://www.hardkernel.com/main/products/prdt_info.php?g_code=G141578608433) running [FadeCandy Server](https://github.com/scanlime/fadecandy/tree/master/server).
 We then mapped out each of the strips in Processing (available in this repo), and coded up a quick API.

 #API Details
-Our server window server is running on Ashpool.local (You must be connected to our wireless network to talk to it) on port 6699 (UDP).
+We'd love to see more code written for these windows!
+The only requirement at this point is that you be connected to our local network.
+Our window server is running on Ashpool.local and accepts UDP messages on port 6699.
+Here are the messages it knows about:

 ##Change the color of a pixel
 Send: